-The hospitality industry was thrown into excitement when the Lagos state government on the 1st of August 2020, announced the opening of dine-in services for restaurants.
+The hospitality industry heaved a sigh of relief when the Lagos state government, on the 1st of August 2020, announced the opening of dine-in services for restaurants.
 The Governor of Lagos State, Babajide Sanwoolu also mentioned that social clubs and recreational centres will be opened, although with slight restrictions.

 For restaurants approved to open from the 14th of August, here are some ways to ensure that you provide a safe environment for your guests while delivering the best services.
 Putting the safety measures in place to protect your guests and staff is very key to more patronage this period, imagine the PR crisis that can occur if someone reportedly gets infected at your restaurant.

 1. Utilize outdoor spaces: If your restaurant has a fairly large parking space, try to limit the use to 50% so that you can use the outdoor space to accommodate more guests.
 It not only creates a different ambience, especially in the evenings, it ensures enough social distancing between your guests.

 2. Go Contactless: To reduce contact between guests and staff, you should explore all avenues of automated service.
 One of the most common contact points is at payment, ordering and serving.
 You can upload your menu to your website/social media pages and encourage guests to use these platforms.
 You can also use a barcode in the restaurant to lodge your menu.
 For payment, encourage guests to make pre-payment/ transfers.

 3. Limit crowd with pre-booking: Encourage your guests to make prior bookings and orders before visiting the restaurants.
 This will ensure you keep the number of guests in check and adhere to the 50% rule.
 This applies especially when you have a smaller space and a lot of patrons.

 4. Customer Relationship Management – This is the time to set up your CRM system to keep records of all guests and keep them informed.
 Remember to use digital tools to ease the process.